 Yet another additional cost for fossil fuels and nuclear power is the aspect of long term damage.
 The oil industry has a massive negative impact on fishing, for coal hectares of fertile land are dug up and the price tag for storing nuclear waste isn’t even determined yet.

-The immense damage done by extreme weather (drought, storm etc.) can only be estimated at this point but is surely in the range of several trillion euros summed over the next years.
+The immense damage done by extreme weather (drought, storm etc.) can only be estimated at this point, but according to the IMF and the UN it is surely in the range of several trillion euros summed over the next years.

 The following chart sums up the different costs of the most common energy sources and desert energy: